← The journal Vertical M&A Guides February 19, 2026

 Constellation Software

 Constellation Software and its operating groups have a presence in financial services technology.
-For smaller wealthtech businesses, Constellation's permanent-hold model and operational autonomy offer a differentiated exit path.
+For smaller wealthtech businesses, Constellation's permanent-hold model and operational autonomy can offer a differentiated exit path.

 Consolidation Drivers